openshift-labs/learn-katacoda/introduction/deploying-python-42/06-deploying-using-the-command-line.md

 3 infos identified, use 'oc status --suggest' to see details.
 ```

 Unlike the case of deploying the application from the web console, the application is not exposed outside of the OpenShift cluster by default.
-To expose the application created so it is available outside of the OpenShift cluster, you can run the command:
+To expose the application so it is available outside of the OpenShift cluster, you can run the command:

 ``oc expose service/blog-django-py``{{execute}}